In the world of content creation, there are two words that are bandied about almost constantly. Those words are

-I’ve spoken to lots of writers and blogger friends about this and almost all of them have said the same thing; that they’re sick of having the niche that they felt they had to have, but that it’s really hard to reverse back up that road once you’ve started out on it.
+I’ve spoken to lots of writers and blogger friends about this and almost all of them have said the same thing.
+They’re sick of having the niche that they felt they had to have, but that it’s really hard to reverse back up that road once you’ve started out on it.

 I can see why, to be honest.
 You’ve got to be engaged with the work you put out there yourself, otherwise, how can you expect other people to be?
 I’m the first to admit I’ll only read posts and articles if I think they’ve got some use or relevance to my life.

 So while it can be useful to write on one specific topic and establish yourself as a thought leader in your field, it can also become stifling.
-The idea of picking and sticking to one main theme for your website or blog seems so stifling to me – why do we need to do so?
+The idea of picking and sticking to one main theme for your website or blog seems so limiting to me – why do we need to do so?

 I want to write creatively as well as cover topics that marketer types might refer to as ‘content’.
 I like to create poems, tell stories and write rhymes.
 But that’s not all I can do, so why limit my output purely for the sake of being ‘niche’?
 It’s something of a catch-22 for digital creatives; knowing where to create and curate all the different themes of your interests.

 This is what I find hard to balance when it comes to taking much of the marketing advice out there for writers and bloggers.
 Surely I can be a creative writer who also blogs about sports, health, fashion, family, current affairs, can’t I?
-Why do I need to strip down the strands of my interests in order to be successful?
+Do I need to strip down the strands of my interests in order to be successful?

 Do you sometimes feel trapped by your niche?
 I’m genuinely interested to know what you think if you’re a writer, blogger or digital content creator.
 Has sticking with a niche for your writing or blog helped or hindered you so far?
 Let me know your thoughts in the comments below